aws-samples/serverless-test-samples/python-test-samples/apigw-sqs-lambda-sqs/README.md

 ## Key Files in the Project
   - [process_input_queue.py](/python-test-samples/apigw-sqs-lambda-sqs/src/process-input-queue/process_input_queue.py) - Lambda handler code to read from input SQS queue, do some processing, and enqueue the processing results into the output SQS queue
   - [check_output_queue.py](/python-test-samples/apigw-sqs-lambda-sqs/src/check-output-queue/check_output_queue.py) - Lambda handler code to read from output SQS queue the result of the processing
+  - [write_test_result.py](/python-test-samples/apigw-sqs-lambda-sqs/src/write-test-result/write_test_result.py) - Lambda handler code that is triggered from the SQS OutputQueue or by the SQS InputQueueDLQ to update DynamoDB table with the test results
   - [template.yaml](template.yaml) - SAM script for deployment
   - [test_api_gateway.py](tests/integration/test_api_gateway.py) - Integration test written in Python on a live stack deployed on AWS